PrEP Quick Guide

 • Oral tenofovir alafenamide (TAF)/emtricitabine (FTC)

-• Long-acting cabotegravir (LA-CAB), administered as an IM injection
+• Long-acting cabotegravir (LA-CAB), administered as intramuscular injections

 Selection of a specific PrEP option for each person should be informed by individual considerations, preferences, and availability.